Using Break-even Analysis in Business Decisions

 Categorizing your operating costs between fixed and variable costs is essential for break-even analysis.
 Fixed costs are those which are not directly related to the volume of production.
 They are often referred to as “overhead” costs and do not change as sales volume or production changes.
 You still have these costs — even if production or sales stop.
 Fixed costs generally include administrative costs and salaried personnel costs, rents, interest, depreciation, insurance and property taxes.
 Variable costs, on the other hand, are those that change when your production output or sales volume changes.
 Variable costs generally include wages for labor, raw materials, sellers’ commissions, packaging, freight and energy costs.
 Classifying your costs is very important to conducting a good break-even analysis, so it is important that you as the manager have a good handle on all of your costs and whether they do or do not change with output or sales.
 If you have this understanding, then you can properly classify each cost.

-Revenue, contribution margin
+Revenues and contribution margin

 Revenues are the sales dollars you receive for selling your product or service.
 You will need to forecast your expected sales by multiplying the number of units of product (for example — tons of dairy feed) or service that you expect to sell by the price you will charge your customers.